jiminliang/jiminliang.github.io/content/post/23-12-18-manage-publications/index.md

 This will generate separate subfolds for each publication in \content\publication, each includes a cite.bib and an index.md.

+(4) In the github repository, Pull requests -> confirm the pull request.

-(4) In the codespace, sync the changes.
+(5) In the codespace, sync the changes.

-(5) In the github repository, click Actions -> pages-build-deployment to publish the website.
+(6) In the github repository, click Actions -> pages-build-deployment to publish the website.